mvmprojects/MVM-Kitchen-Sink/Other Topics/AZ-900 Study Notes/AZ-900 study notes.md

 **Azure Security Center** reports on security threats as well as compliance status against certain standards.
 It is immediately available for PaaS services.
 For non-Azure services, you can deploy agents for monitoring.

-Included with Security Center is **Azure Sentinel**, which is intelligent and handles:
+Included with Security Center is **Azure Sentinel**, which is intelligent - uses AI to detect new threats - and handles:
 - Security information event management (SIEM)
 - Security orchestration automated response (SOAR)